dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 # Set Up a Full Node

----
-**NOTE**

-Examples on this page are for mainnet deployments by dYdX token holders.
+> Examples on this page are for mainnet deployments by dYdX token holders.
 For information on alternative deployment types, including testnet deployments in the United States, see the [Network Constants page](../infrastructure_providers-network/network_constants.mdx).

----

 ## Prerequisites
-- Linux (Ubuntu Server version 22.04.3 or later recommended)
+- Linux (Ubuntu Server 22.04.3 or later recommended)
 - 8-core CPU (ARM or x86_64)
 - 64 GB RAM
 - 500 GB SSD NVME Storage